jakobdimou/2420-assignment-1/README.md

 The public SSH key file will be located in the `~/.ssh` directory and has a `.pub` extension.
 For example, if you named your key `kim-dokja`, the public key file would be `~/.ssh/kim-dokja.pub`.

-You could just just open the file in notepad and copy the content from there, or you could directly copy it to your clipboard using the terminal
+You could just open the file in Notepad and copy the content from there, or you could directly copy it to your clipboard using the terminal.

 An example in PowerShell would be: